- November 15, 2016

 Lemon Law Claims Require Experienced Legal Counsel

 If you feel as if you are driving a lemon instead of a properly constructed vehicle, you may well have recourse against the dealer and/or the manufacturer.
 In most cases, skilled legal counsel is required to navigate the provisions of California’s lemon law.
-The law firm of Neale & Fhima, LLP stands ready to assist you.
+The law firm of Neale & Fhima APC stands ready to assist you.
 Working in Dana Point, San Diego, and Los Angeles, our firm is dedicated to providing excellent legal representation to those with Lemon Law claims, as well as accident claim lawyers, ensuring that our clients receive the comprehensive support they deserve.
 We have obtained countless Lemon Law settlements for consumers throughout the state against nearly every car manufacturer.
 We have even helped clients get punitive damages against auto manufacturers for their intentional malfeasance.
 Request a free consultation by calling us at 1-888-407-2955 or complete our online form.